I’m sure many of you have read or heard about Teresa and Joe Giudice, co-stars of the reality show Real Housewives of New Jersey.

 Prison is a very serious result of committing bankruptcy fraud.
 Bank Fraud and loan application frauds each carry a maximum potential penalty of 30 years in prison and a $1 million fine.

-Recently there have been two additional counts (to the already 39 counts) of fraud: $61,250 mortgage loan that Teresa obtained in July 2005.
+There have been two additional counts (to the already 39 counts) of fraud: $61,250 mortgage loan that Teresa obtained in July 2005.
 The Giudice’s prepared a loan application which falsely stated that she was working outside of the home – and she was not.
 Teresa indicated that she had a monthly salary of $15,000.
 Of course, the reason she stated this was to obtain the loan.

 You can’t lie on documents in general and especially documents that involve your income, loan documents and most definitely bankruptcy petitions.